samuel-nelson/smiling-aspen/src/pages/index.md

     type: section_features
     background: gray
     title: What We Do
-    subtitle: 'We offer packages in the following with simple, affordable pricing.'
+    subtitle: 'We offer packages of the following with simple, affordable pricing.'
     features:
       - title: The Best Feature of Your Services
         image: images/feature1.png